Office Of Educational Technology & Assessment

 The Office of Educational Technology and Assessment prides itself in providing high-quality service to faculty in order to create instructionally sound online courses.
 Since 1996, we have collaborated with faculty to successfully transition traditional courses to an online environment.
 Faculty work with assigned ETA instructional designers to create a course plan, develop online course materials and deliver their courses to an online audience.

 If you are interested in offering an online course at the College of Public Health, please contact our office.

 Each semester ETA office supports close to 2000 students in online graduate and undergraduate public health courses.
 Faculty work with assigned ETA instructional designers to create a course plan, design and develop online course materials and deliver their courses to an online audience.
-With the help of a skilled instructional design team, online courses are delivered using multimedia technologies such as the Internet, DVDs, CDs, videotape, streaming media, web-based tutorials etc. Faculty within these courses utilizes email, web conferencing, discussion forums, blogs, wikis and virtual chat features to enhance online instruction.
-Synchronous programs such Elluminate is used for real-time interaction among faculty and students.
+With the help of a skilled instructional design team, online courses are delivered using multimedia technologies such as the Internet, streaming media, web-based tutorials etc. Faculty within these courses utilizes email, web conferencing, discussion forums, blogs, wikis and virtual chat features to enhance online instruction.
+Synchronous programs are used for real-time interaction among faculty and students.
 The ETA office also maintains and manages the distance learning studio and a multimedia studio to meet the needs of faculty and staff.

 All students are required to meet minimum technology requirements in order to participate in the online courses.
 Students receive condensed course information prior to registration on all online courses.
 Once registered, students have access to the course syllabus and lesson zero module where student expectations are clearly defined in “course at a glance” documents which assist students in planning their semester.
 In addition, the ETA office provides technical assistance to all students registered for any online public health course.
 Technical assistance is provided via multiple avenues, namely, phone, email, live chat within 24 hours of first receiving a technical problem incident.
 Students are provided live assistance during allotted exam times which include evenings and weekends.